Laboratory-Imaging/GA3-examples/NIS_v6.10/30-Tracking_Algorithms/README.md

 >
 > - **AccumTracks** node can be then used to accumulate tracking data from all time points (⚠️ this is usually done with **AccumRecords** node, but it CAN NOT be used when accumulating data for tracked objects), results are also grouped by TrackID.
 >
-> After you use either one of those nodes for tracking and AccumTracks node, you can display tracks of tracked objects in the image using *Display tracking* button in the result table in Analysis result window:
+> After you use either one of those nodes for tracking and AccumTracks node, you can display tracks of tracked objects in the image using *Display tracking* button in the result table in the Analysis results window:
 >
 > ![image](./images/90_enable_tracking.png "Image 1 - enable tracking button")
 >